 Something doesn’t work well for you

-Keep everything as minimal as possible.
+- Keep everything as minimal as possible.

-Exert effort to buy only quality products and just take good care of things.
+- Exert effort to buy only quality products and just take good care of things.

-11. I still live in my parents house
+11. I still live with my parents

 Of course, I dream of one day settling down on my own but for now being at home save me a lot of money on food.
 Included in my long-term goal is to buy my own house and lot and move my parents and my youngest sister on my care until I get married and have my own family.

 12. I invest in myself

-For me the most important thing I have done to improve my finances is to really invest on myself.
-I continuously improve my hosting skills which then give me the right to receive a higher pay.
-I also use my experience to widen my reach from being host to makeup and hair stylist to wedding coordinator etc. Blogging on the other hand helped me gain exposure to brands that are willing to work with me for a reasonable price.
-It also opened opportunity for me to earn more than what my current day job offer.
 And because of the many things I do I find it easier to negotiate for a higher salary.
 I tried to look for a job one day and I was surprised of how much employers are willing to pay me because I have developed my knowledge and seasoned it with proper experience.
-READ:7 Ways You Can Invest in Yourself.

 13. I became in a relationship with my finances

-Lastly I made financial independence a quest.
+Lastly, I made financial independence a quest.
 I became in a relationship with my finances.
 I find time to reflect on what works and what’s not working.
 I resolve the issues before it becomes worse.
 I make it my to do list to track my spending and fix my budget.
 It’s a commitment you have to you and your future self.